mbadry1/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - **LeNet-5**
   - **AlexNet**
   - **VGG**
-- The best CNN architecture that won the last ImageNet competation is called **ResNet** and it has 152 layers!
+- The best CNN architecture that won the last ImageNet competition is called **ResNet** and it has 152 layers!
 - There are also an architecture called **Inception** that was made by Google that are very useful to learn and apply to your tasks.
 - Reading and trying the mentioned models can boost you and give you a lot of ideas to solve your task.